 The limits in the third row apply to Alaska, Guam, Virgin Islands, Washington D.C & Hawaii.

 Meanwhile, mortgages that go above the conforming limit are called nonconforming loans or a jumbo mortgage.
-For instance, a mortgage at $850,000 is a jumbo loan that goes beyond the limits offered by Fannie Mae and Freddie Mac.
+For instance, a $900,000 mortgage on a single-family home is a jumbo loan that goes beyond the limits offered by Fannie Mae and Freddie Mac.
 In this respect, while a jumbo loan is a type of conventional mortgage, it is not a conventional conforming loan.
 Jumbo loans generally require stricter credit requirements and more scrupulous financial evaluation.
 They may also have higher interest rates than conventional conforming loans to offset the risk on the lender.

 Across the United States 88% of home buyers finance their purchases with a mortgage.
 Of those people who finance a purchase, nearly 90% of them opt for a 30-year fixed rate loan.
 The 15-year fixed-rate mortgage is the second most popular home loan choice among Americans, with 6% of borrowers choosing a 15-year loan term.

 Most conforming conventional mortgages come with a fixed interest rate that is locked for the entire life of the loan, with most home buyers choosing a 30-year payment term.
 Some lenders also offer 10-year, 15-year and 20-year fixed rate loans.